yanncam/KodiWebPortal/README.md

 Just clone the Git repo source code and edit the "config.php" file.
 Apache server who host the **Kodi Web Portal** needs :
 * mod_xsendfile : to be able to sent big file, like a movie, through HTTP/HTTPS.
+* PHP >= 5.5, 6 or 7 : if you want to use internal authentication mecanism.
+Password are hashed with bcrypt.
 * php-pdo_mysql module : to communicate with the Kodi's database MySQL/MariaDB
 * php-ldap module : only if you want to authenticate your users on LDAP directory.
-* PHP >= 5.5, 6 or 7 : if you want to use internal authentication mecanism.
-Password are hashed with brcrypt.
 * access to your multimedia content through filesystem (with mounting point or stored locally)

 ## How to configure my Synology NAS to use Kodi Web Portal?